Thinkwise/docs/docs/kb/report_service.md

 > Please do not configure more than one service to use the same connection string.

 ### Stored procedure specifications

-This section covers the specification to which implementations of the rpt_get_reports, rpt_get_parmtrs and rpt_set_report stored procedures must abide to correctly work with the Thinkwise Reporting Service.
+This section covers the specification to which implementations of the *rpt_get_reports*, *rpt_get_parmtrs* and *rpt_set_report* stored procedures must abide to correctly work with the Thinkwise Reporting Service.

 > *rpt_get_reports* and *rpt_get_parmtrs* are required to return a table via a select statement.
 >